 3. Cause in Fact

-Under the traditional rules in negligence cases, a plaintiff must prove that the defendant's actions actually caused the plaintiff's injury.
-This is often referred to as "but-for" causation.
-In other words, but for the defendant's actions, the plaintiff's injury would not have occurred.
-The child injured by the defendant who tossed a bag of grain onto a truck could prove this element by showing that but for the defendant's negligent act of tossing the grain, the child would not have suffered harm.
+Under the traditional rules in negligence cases, a plaintiff must prove that the defendant's actions were the actual cause of the plaintiff's injury.
+This is often referred to as "but-for" causation, meaning that, but for the defendant's actions, the plaintiff's injury would not have occurred.
+The child in the example above could prove this element by showing that but for the defendant's negligent act of tossing the grain, the child would not have suffered harm.

 Proximate cause relates to the scope of a defendant's responsibility in a negligence case.
 A defendant in a negligence case is only responsible for those harms that the defendant could have foreseen through his or her actions.
 If a defendant has caused damages that are outside of the scope of the risks that the defendant could have foreseen, then the plaintiff cannot prove that the defendant's actions were the proximate cause of the plaintiff's damages.

 A plaintiff in a negligence case must prove a legally recognized harm, usually in the form of physical injury to a person or to property, like a car in a car accident.
 It's not enough that the defendant failed to exercise reasonable care.
 The failure to exercise reasonable care must result in actual damages to a person to whom the defendant owed a duty of care and a personal injury claim must be brought to court within the appropriate time frame.